Home > Blogs > What is selenium? introduction to selenium...Read More

 Web role: This role provides a dedicated web server that is part of IIS (Internet Information Services) and is used to deploy and host front-end websites automatically.

-Worker roles allow the programmes housed within them to execute asynchronously for longer periods of time while remaining unaffected by user interactions.
+Worker roles allow the programs housed within them to execute asynchronously for longer periods while remaining unaffected by user interactions.

 6. What is the purpose of the Azure Diagnostics API?